Marketing operations can lead to mind-blowing growth when executed by professionals and fueled by a productive marketing technology stack.

 - Technology is a fundamental area with the strongest association with marketing operations.
 As Rigoti points out, this makes sense because managing marketing automation systems is what started the role.
 Nowadays, expertise requirements have grown to cover the whole marketing infrastructure.

 - Data expertise is essential for acting on the insights that technology provides.
 It is equally essential for making sure the data is flowing properly in the marketing technology stack.

 - Process is essential to moving your marketing forward.
 It dictates how technology and data are applied, and how they are then translated into team alignment.

 - Alignment experience is applied to enable the whole team to use the data and technology.
 This can happen in the form of training, decision-making support and leadership, planning, and establishing communication routines.

 To sum it up, here are responsibilities and areas of expertise that define the job of marketing operations professionals in a table you can easily reference and share.
 It’s a combination of the Bizible grouping mentioned above, marketing ops responsibilities by Jeff Pedovitz, and insight from our own marketing operations practice.

 Sample Profiles of Real-Life Marketing Ops Professionals

-Marketing ops professionals often possess technical and analytical backgrounds — financial analysts, project directors, data scientists, market researchers, analytics developers.
+Marketing ops professionals often possess technical and analytical backgrounds — financial analysts, project directors, data scientists, market researchers, analytics developers, certified data analysts.
 As you can see, marketing ops professionals combine technical skills with more traditional marketing and branding skills.